vuelidate/vuelidate/packages/docs/src/README.md

 app.use(Vuelidate)
 ```

-Now that Vuelidate is registered as a global plugin, create a `validations` method inside your component and define your validation rules.
+Now that Vuelidate is registered as a global plugin, create a `validations` function inside your component and define your validation rules.

 First, import the validators that you want to use from `@vuelidate/validators`.